ax3cubed/AgroMonitor/README.md

 # AgroMonitor

-In 2010 only 35% of total agricultural in India was reliably Irrigated.
-India has spent Rs.16,590 crore on irrigation development between 1950-85, and between 2000-10 India proposed to spend a sum of Rs.1,03,315 crores on irrigation.
-Hence we propose an optimal solution irrigation and pest and disease detection where we can make well informed decision and improve quality of the Yield.

 ## Project Description

 * Part 1: Irrigation

 We will have a solenoid valve or another digitally controlled device at the mouth of the canal pipe/stream, which will act as a local server for our each of our smaller client devices installed at various smaller regions under the respective canal pipe/stream.
-We also have temperature and humidity sensor installed with each of our smaller device at the field, which continually provide us real time sensor data.
+We also have temperature and humidity sensors installed with each of our smaller devices in the field, which continually provides us real-time sensor data.
 With this real time data we are able to calculate the water requirement via the formula :
 ```
 ETcrop = Kc x Eto
 ```